raincoates/SlackBot/README.md

 # SlackBot
 A python Slack-Bot with customizable commands.
+Used [this tutorial](https://www.fullstackpython.com/blog/build-first-slack-bot-python.html) as a guideline